 - a.
-Our company collects chemical ingredient information listed in I3.2 from suppliers.
+Our company collects chemical ingredient information from suppliers.
 If you selected this option, proceed to Question I3.2. - b.
-Our company does not collect chemical ingredient information listed in I3.2 from suppliers.
+Our company does not collect chemical ingredient information from suppliers.
 If you selected this option, proceed to Question I5.

 I3.2 Our company (select one):